 - Organize seminars, teleconferences, side-events

 - Implement impact assessments

-The CD-WG has three co-chairs
+The CD-WG has two co-chairs

 - Nancy Searby: Manager of the Capacity Building Program (CBP) for NASA Earth Science Division’s Applied Sciences Program.